Environmental Science for Society

 - Working cooperatively and effectively within disparate knowledge communities.

-Fee: $500 per course (10% discount available for military and UA faculty, staff and students)
+Fee: $500 per course (10% discount available for military and for University of Arizona faculty, staff and students)

 TESS is designed and taught by:

-- Dan Ferguson, Associate Research Scientist in The University of Arizona's Institute of the Environment, Associate Research Professor in the UA School of Natural Resources and the Environment, and Director of Climate Assessment for the Southwest (CLIMAS) program.
+- Dan Ferguson, Associate Research Scientist in The University of Arizona's Institute of the Environment, Associate Research Professor in the University of Arizona School of Natural Resources and the Environment, and Director of Climate Assessment for the Southwest (CLIMAS) program.

 - Gregg Garfin, Associate Professor in climate, natural resources and policy in the University of Arizona’s School of Natural Resources and the Environment, and deputy director for science translation and outreach in the University’s Institute of the Environment.